GrahamMacGregorBCGov/Implementation/Using_SMK/README.md

 - When the SMK project has been edited in the GitHub repo it can be pushed up into GitHub to populate with the SMK project.
 - In GitHub under settings set up pages to deploy the application to a URL
 ![GitHub_pages](./Gif/GitHub_pages.png)

+- A sample GitHub pages can be found here. https://github.com/GrahamMacGregorBCGov/SMK_test.github.io
+- The associate web page for is is as follows. https://grahammacgregorbcgov.github.io/SMK_test.github.io/